 As you can already see that there are many advantages of Mezzanine Funds.
 Here are the most significant advantages of Mezzanine Financing –

 - Can get loan easily: Small business owners need funds to expand.
 Mezzanine funds is easy to get and one doesn’t need to provide any asset as a mortgage.

 - The structure of the loan is quite flexible: The structure of mezzanine debt is quite flexible.
 The borrowers take loans from multiple sources and as a result, the amount from each is smaller.

 - Interest on the mezzanine debt is tax-deductible: This the main advantages of Mezzanine fund and one of the reasons for which small business owners go for mezzanine debt is that the interest they pay on the debt reduces the tax they need to pay to the government.

 Mezzanine Financing (Mezzanine Funding) Disadvantages

 Along with the pros, Mezzanine Funding has couple of demerits as well –

 - Restrictive covenants: Since the loans are unsecured, the lenders incorporate restrictive conditions on the borrowers like warrants, options of partial ownership, not to borrow additional loans from a lender etc.

 - High-interest rates: Since mezzanine loans are unsecured, the borrowers need to pay quite a high interest rate and if you have not been earning half of what you intend to borrow, stay away from taking mezzanine loans.

-This has been a guide to what is Mezzanine Financing, its definition, structure, advantages and disadvantages.
+This has been a guide to what is Mezzanine Financing.
+Here we discuss Mezzanine Funding definition, structure, advantages and disadvantages along with mezzanine funding examples.
 Below are another set of useful articles that you may like –

 - Financing Acquisitions